COVID-19 Patient Update

 If you have a respiratory illness with fever and cough or shortness of breath and are concerned that you might have COVID-19, you can get information from the CDC Coronavirus site, South Carolina DHEC website or MUSC website.

-Testing at Affinity Health Center is available and will be ordered for patients who exhibit symptoms consistent with a COVID-19 infection and possible exposure to the virus.
+Testing at Affinity Health Center is available and will be ordered for anyone wanting to be tested.
+An appointment is required for COVID-19 testing at our Rock Hill location. patients who exhibit symptoms consistent with a COVID-19 infection and possible exposure to the virus.
 Patients should call to speak to a nurse if they are ill and wish to be considered for testing.
 Special arrangements will be made to allow your safe presentation to clinic for specimen collection.
 Anyone having shortness of breath and/or showing low blood oxygen levels with our pulse oximeter will be directed to the local hospital for further evaluation and treatment.